-Use our new analysis of GMAT testing year data to build candidate profiles, see what programs are receiving GMAT scores, and target your recruiting efforts.
+Use our analysis of GMAT testing year data to build candidate profiles, see what programs are receiving GMAT scores, and target your recruiting efforts.

-Our New 2014 Reports
+Our 2016 Reports

 Profile of GMAT Testing: Residence, TY2012–TY2016 summarizes five-year global GMAT testing trends by region and country of residence.

 Integrate Profile Data with Other Admissions Recruiting Resources

 Past issues of the print Profile of Graduate Admission Test® Candidates are available electronically for any graduate business school that accepts the GMAT exam for its admissions process.
-Just log in to the GMAC Research Library and search under GMAT Test Taker Data for past issues of the Profile, which you can download for free.
+Log in to the GMAC Research Library and search under GMAT Test Taker Data for past issues of the Profile, which you can download for free.
 Issues available cover GMAT testing years 1982 through 2013.